rnemu/Excel_task/README.md

-# Excel_task: Solving problem using excel.
+# Excel_Task: Solving problem using Excel.
-Explore EXcel in depth and use different Excel functions,Pivot table and Datatype conversion.
+Explore Excel in depth and use different Excel functions,Pivot table and Datatype conversion.
 Excel functions such as
  - countif()
  - sumif()